-Feeling the “burn” from your fitness band or watch — but not in the way you planned?
+Feeling the “burn” from your fitness band or watch?
 There was (and still is) a lot of hype around high-tech fitness watches that in some instances cost several hundred dollars.
 Are any of them worth it, and what’s up with those subpar reviews?
 It turns out that they might not be as effective or on track as marketers promised, and that has some fitness buffs steaming.

-In an effort to level the playing field, some researchers undertook the exact same workouts wearing two different Nike FuelBands.
+Calorie counts aren't the only metric that may be untrustworthy.
+In 2015, Nike FuelBands took some heat after a study found it miscounted steps by about 27 percent.
+For the test, researchers undertook the exact same workouts wearing two different Nike FuelBands.
 They ran the same miles, tackled the same hills, cycled the same loops and did everything the exact same way.
 However, one FuelBand promised a researcher he’d logged thousands more steps than the other.
-What’s up with that huge disparity, especially considering it was the same device?

 The FuelBand certainly isn’t an anomaly.
 Podiatrist, fitness and tech writer Jim McDannald says that several of these devices are more marketing hype than reality.
 “People are getting fitness tracker fatigue; in large part, it’s because many of these devices are simply inaccurate,” he told the New York Times.
 “You may have burned more, or fewer, calories than they say.
 Or in my case, walked more steps.”

 If you think it’s just hardware that has problems, think again.
 In another field test, the Moves and Breeze apps were tested on the same iPhone.
 Moves recorded 3,070 steps and Breeze reported 3,363.
 It was the exact same walk, the same phone, but a huge discrepancy.
 Even worse, on another day Breeze reported a goal of 3,500 steps had been taken even though the tester hadn’t taken a single step (he was sitting in a cube farm all day).

 A better, more affordable solution